How to Research Your Market

 • Profits

-Industry Canada’s SME benchmarking tool offers industry-specific income statement and balance sheet data for small and medium sized businesses across Canada.
-The tool allows you to view financial performance averages and estimated operating costs by industry, level of success and location.
+The Government of Canada’s Financial Performance Data offers industry-specific income statement and balance sheet data for small and medium-sized businesses nationwide.
+It allows you to view financial performance averages and estimated operating costs by industry, level of success, and location.